-Whether you loved or loathed the school science lab, stand-up mathematician Matt Parker (Discovery Channel You Have Been Warned), experiments maestro Steve Mould (ITV1 I Never Knew That About Britain) and geek songstress Helen Arney (BBC2 Coast, Comedy Central Stewart Lee’s Alternative Comedy Experience) mix astonishing science with statistically significant comedy, plus experiments that electrify their audiences – sometimes literally.
+The trio of stand-up mathematician Matt Parker (Discovery Channel You Have Been Warned, Numberphile), experiments maestro Steve Mould (ITV1 I Never Knew That About Britain, BBC1 Britain’s Brightest) and geek songstress Helen Arney (BBC2 Coast, Comedy Central Stewart Lee’s Alternative Comedy Experience) mix astonishing science with statistically significant comedy, plus experiments that electrify their audiences – sometimes literally.
 Here’s what people are saying about their live shows.

 Since their smash hit tour show Full Frontal Nerdity in 2014, the Nerds have filmed their first DVD and download (available now), featured on three episodes of BBC Two “QI” and racked up over 35 million views on YouTube for their experiments, songs and stand-up.
 As well as sell-out shows all over the UK, the Nerds have performed in Las Vegas and New York, at Shakespeare’s Globe, London’s Science Museum, Hammersmith Apollo with Robin Ince and Brian Cox, The British Library, Latitude and Udderbelly Festivals and all the major UK science festivals.

 In 2015 they toured the Edinburgh Fringe and across the UK to over 15,000 nerds and non-nerds with all-new show Just For Graphs.
 In August 2016 BBC Radio 4 broadcast the first series of their new comedy programme: “Domestic Science“, where listeners got their hands on bite-size experiments in a show that explored the science all around us.
 A second series has already been commissioned for 2018.